ivandroid/ionic-letter-avatar-selector/README.md

 Ionic View ID: d5a27312

 This plugin provides letter avatars for list items and multiple list item selection similar to the Android gmail app.
 It can be integrated into your ionic 1.x app using the `ion-item` directive.
-By default the item selection feature is enabled on Android.
+By default the item selection feature is disabled on iOS.

 ## Short demo
 ![animated example](http://i.giphy.com/3o6gbcO6uExMGe2xuE.gif)